nautobot/nautobot/nautobot/docs/development/sso.md

 The `invoke.yml` file must be updated to add `development/docker-compose.keycloak.yml` to the docker-compose project and to enable OIDC.
 These setting are solely for local development inside the Nautobot repository and is not applicable to any other deployment.

-* enable_oidc - Stringified boolean value that must be set to `"True"` for the `nautobot_config.py` load the SSO configuration.
-* sso_host - This is the base url for Keycloak that is accessible for the user, default value is for running the development environment on `localhost` only overload if performing remote development.
-* nautobot_host - This is the base url for Nautobot that is accessible for the user, default value is for running the development environment on `localhost` only overload if performing remote development.
-* compose_files - List of docker-compose files needed for nautobot deployment.

 #### Example invoke.yml

 Example running development environment on localhost.